QuyLe-Minh/DSAtestcase/README.md

 # DSAtestcase
 # Update
 - (03/01/2022) I've already fixed bug in SQ command.
-- (03/01/2022 14:44) Fixed bugs in PQ command.
-Kindly redownload the output file again and run.
-Thanks!!
+- (03/01/2022 14:44) There are bugs in PQ command.
+Please hold on until I debug it.
+At the latest by 5pm, I will upload the latest files.
 # Introduction
 The reason why I make this to support you and me to get 10 points at DSA assignment 1 <(").
 If you have any issues with my result, please contact me via www.fb.com/quyleemin and we will debug together :)).
 # Set up